 Pub.
 L. 112-239, div.
-A, title IX, 913(a), (b), Jan.
+A, title IX, §913(a), (b), Jan.
 2, 2013, 126 Stat.
-1874, provided that:
+1874, provided that: "(a) CERTIFICATION REQUIRED.-If the United States

 "(a) CERTIFICATION REQUIRED.-If the United States becomes a signatory to a non-legally binding international agreement concerning an International Code of Conduct for Outer Space Activities or any similar agreement, at the same time as the United States becomes such a signatory-